REMEMBERING JAZZ RADIO INNOVATOR

 Beach left WRVR shortly after it was sold in 1976.
 (The station eventually changed its format and call letters, permanently abandoning jazz in 1980.)
 He returned to Oregon in 1977, where he played music part time and catalogued his immense record collection.

-If I might be allowed a personal note, since I stated doing radio in 2003 I've called my program at WNTI Just Jazz as a tribute to Ed Beach.
+If I might be allowed a personal note, since I stated doing radio in 2003 I've called my program Just Jazz as a tribute to Ed Beach.
 And during the eleven years I was WNTI my weekly "Just Jazz Presents…" segments were inspired by and modeled after his show's unique format.
 I discovered Beach's Just Jazz on the long lost and much missed 106.7 WRVR during the summer of 1970, and through my high school and college years I tuned in religiously, captivated by his rich baritone voice, deliberate cadences, erudite manner, dry wit, and encyclopedic knowledge of the music.
 I can say honestly that much of what I know about jazz, and almost all of what I know about jazz broadcasting, I learned listening to Just Jazz with Ed Beach